 Student pilots also need to have time to study to pass a written test.
 There is also material that will have to be reviewed as part of your aviation training.

-Typically a 2-4 month period of time will allow for a student to get through flight training and past the Private Pilot check ride.
+Typically a 2-4 month period of time will allow for a student to get through flight training and pass the Private Pilot or Sport Pilot check ride.